Gluten-Free Zucchini Fritters with Feta

 • Eggs: Eggs are needed to hold the fritters together.
 I haven’t tested the recipe with an egg replacement, but I expect that eggs will work best in this recipe to bind the mixture.

 • Buckwheat flour: To give the fritters structure and help absorb any leftover moisture from the grated zucchini.
-You can use all-purpose flour or whole wheat flour if you don’t need the fritters to be gluten free.
+You can use all-purpose flour or whole wheat flour if you don’t need the fritters to be gluten-free.

 • Baking powder: To lighten the texture of the fritters.